ulosino/.github/CONTRIBUTING.md

 - Make your edits, and;
 - Then go to the bottom of the page and select the green 'Commit Changes' button.
 That's it.

-> **Note:** Empty metadata categories in the 'other' section will be hidden.
+> **Note:** For ULOSINO, empty metadata categories in the 'other' section will be hidden.
 View the demo page (code above) to see this in action.

 > **Note for Tempo:** Quick Donation Options that are not applicable need to be left blank and commented out.

-## Larger contributions
+### Larger contributions

-If you want to contribute to the Source Code of ULOSINO, or make mutiple changes to Database Content, you'll need to make a repository fork so that you can work with the stack on your computer.
+If you want to contribute to the Source Code of ULOSINO, ULOSINO Guides, or ULOSINO Matches, or make mutiple changes to Database Content, you'll need to make a repository fork so that you can work with the stack on your computer.

+For information on the architecture of the ULOSINO projects, reference ULOSINO's [STACK.md](https://github.com/ulosino/ulosino/blob/main/STACK.md).

-> **Tip:** If you're creating a new OS page, it is recommended to duplicate `demo.mdx`.
+> **Tip:** If you're creating a new OS page on ULOSINO, it is recommended to duplicate `demo.mdx`.
 This ensures you have the latest metadata available.
 Reference `STACK.md` for up-to-date definitions.

-> **Note:** Most discontinued operating systems can be carried on ULOSINO, as long as an official reference is still available.
-A website or archived GitHub/GitLab repository with a README would fulfill this.
-Please make it clear (first line) that the OS is discontinued.

 Below is a recommended way to do this.
 There are other ways to do the same thing.